-Simply visit your Profile and select Change your contact details.
-You'll need to enter your password, 6-digit security code and a verification code we will send to you by text message or email.
+Simply visit 'My details' where you can change your personal details and address.
+You'll need to enter your password and a verification code we will send to you by text message or email.
 When changing your contact details, we will send a verification code to the mobile number or email address we currently have for you, not your updated details.
 It's important that you never tell anyone your verification code.

 Pop into any branch with your credit card and we’ll update your details for you immediately.
 You’ll need to know your PIN in order to make the changes.

 To update your personal details for your bank accounts or insurance policy, simply send a letter with your old details and your new details - along with your account number or policy details.